Tyre Pollution NZ 2025: The Hidden Emissions From Every Km You Drive

 - Chemicals: Additives in tyres (antioxidants, accelerators, oils, metals like zinc) that can leach out of particles into water — especially in stormwater conditions.

 Tyre pollution sits under the wider umbrella of "non-exhaust emissions" (tyre wear, brake wear, road surface wear, and re-suspended road dust).
 As tailpipe emissions reduce with cleaner engines and EV adoption, non-exhaust becomes a larger share of traffic-related particulate pollution.
+If you're curious how EV-specific tyres compare, we cover that in our dedicated guide.

 | Traffic Emission Type | What It Is | Why It Matters |